Anarchism in Syria: Rojava conflict

 The first of the anarchist detachments to volunteer was the Revolutionary Union for Internationalist Solidarity (RUIS), a Greek anarcho-communist squad founded in April 2015.
 On March 31, 2017, the International Revolutionary People's Guerrilla Forces (IRPGF) was established and affiliated to the IFB, becoming the second international anarchist detachment to volunteer.

 A member of the IRPGF fighting during the Battle of Tabqa.

 During the Raqqa campaign, the RUIS and IRPGF were among the participants on the side of the Syrian Democratic Forces, while some anarchist volunteers were integrated directly into the YPG itself.
 During the campaign, anarchist detachments fought in the Battle of Tabqa and the Battle of Raqqa, playing a role in the SDF victory on the Raqqa front.
 After the capture of Raqqa, the IRPGF announced the formation of The Queer Insurrection and Liberation Army (TQILA), a queer anarchist detachment formed in order to combat the persecution of LGBT people by ISIL.
 The Anarchist Struggle (TA) was also established around this time, becoming the fourth international anarchist detachment to be integrated into the IFB.

 At the beginning of 2018, the Turkish Armed Forces (TAF) and the Syrian National Army (SNA) launched an invasion of Efrin.
 Anarchist detachments including RUIS and TA were among the internationalists that attempted to defend the canton.
 On February 24, the Icelandic anarchist Haukur Hilmarsson, was killed while fighting as part of RUIS.
-On March 4, the Turkish anarchist Şevger Ara Makhno was killed, while fighting as part of TA.
+On March 4, the Turkish anarchist Şevger Ara Makhno was killed, while fighting as part of TA, and British anarchist Anna Campbell was killed on the 16th.
 Despite the resistance, on March 18, the Turkish-led forces captured Afrin city and pacified the remainder of Afrin District over the subsequent week.

 TA was subsequently transferred to fight in the resumed Deir ez-Zor campaign, in an operation to capture what remained of ISIL's dwindling territories along the Euphrates.
 On March 18, 2019, during the Battle of Baghuz Fawqani, the Italian anarchist Lorenzo Orsetti was killed in an ambush, while fighting as part of TA.